 b.
 Select a retailer first, then purchase a brand they carry

 The revised version of the question is clearer and takes less time to read.
-It will be easier to understand, with the bonus of cutting down on questionnaire time.
+It will be easier to understand, with the bonus of cutting down on questionnaire time and preventing respondent fatigue.
+Using precise language and avoiding compound questions also mitigates the risk of respondents interpreting the question in different ways.
+This leads to deeper insight and greater accuracy for your market research.

 Additionally, writing questions in a conversational tone makes them shorter and easier to understand.
-One way to write conversationally is to read your questions aloud and ask yourself: if you were asking someone that question in a conversation, would you say it that way?
+One way to write conversationally is to read your questions aloud and ask yourself: If I were asking someone that question in a one-on-one conversation, would I say it that way?

 Again, this comes down to people’s limited time and attention.
 Most people don’t have the patience to read every single element in a large grid and provide an authentic response in each row.